 - Tui’s range at our last visit included: pale ale, lager, dark, pilsner, and crushed apple cider.

-- Also on-site, a restaurant, museum, and a shop.
+- Also on-site is a restaurant, museum, and a shop.

 - If you get there late, like we did, and you want to spend the night visiting Tui Brewery in the morning, there are plenty of options in nearby Palmerston North.